Louuu03/Louuu03/README.md

 Here are some tidbits about me:

 - Loves Gaming.
 Right now on Baldur's Gate.
-- Was an fit (student) athlete, but not anymore. 🫥
+- Was a fit (student) athlete, but not anymore. 🫥
 - Plays Guitar (and spent all the money there).
-- Has Publish some art as nft.
+- Has Published some art as NFTs.